shivam5992/dupandas/README.md

 ```
     pip install dupandas
 ```

+**OPTIONAL** For faster implementation dupandas with indexing feature is recommended. **PyLucene** Installation : Refer to [this](http://installion.co.uk/ubuntu/vivid/universe/p/pylucene/install/index.html) link.

+**Note:** The use of indexing can reduce the overall computation time of completion to one third.

 ## Usage : dupandas
 dupandas using default Matchers and Cleaners, Default Matcher and Cleaners are Exact Match and No Cleaning respectively.